Isotretinoin Accutane Treatment

 - Clogged pores due to abonormal skin turnover

 Standard acne treatments that include antibiotics, topical retinoids and benzoyl peroxide can only target these processes partially.
-Interestingly, there is currently no topical treatment or oral antibiotic that can reduce sebum production.
 Moreover, we are now seeing many individuals with moderate stage acne vulgaris who are becoming resistant to oral antibiotics worldwide.

-How much Isotretinoin do I need to take?
+How much Isotretinoin accutane treatment do I need to take?

 Majority of individuals who have severe facial acne need a course of treatment that lasts 4-6 months on average.
 Treatment for back acne is at least 6-8 months, as it slower to respond to treatment.